minesmeyer/od-fovea-regression/README.md

 Running for single image
 ------------------------

 The pre-trained weights of the model are in the file *best_weights.h5*.
-They can be loaded directly, but should not be used to evaluate on Messidor, since the model was trained as described in the points abov.
-The example image in the *images/* folder are from the test set of the particular split this model was trained on.
+They can be loaded directly, but should not be used to evaluate on Messidor, since the model was trained as described in the points above.
+The example image in the *images/* folder is from the test set of the particular split this model was trained on.

 You can run the *demo.py* script, which takes a retinal image and returns the location of the OD and Fovea.
 When possible, the images should be cropped around the FOV, or a mask of the FOV provided.
 (This script saves an image to a results/ folder, ensure there is one in your directory).